|

 NUS High School offers a 6-year program leading to its own diploma while the Singapore Sports School adopts a 4-5 year curriculum leading to the GCE ‘O’ level.

+The School of the Arts adopts a 6-year integrated arts and academic curriculum and offers the International Baccalaureate (IB) Diploma as the graduating qualification.
 Students audition for a specialisation in music, dance, theatre or the visual arts.
 However, students in the first two years are exposed to the basics of all four disciplines and continue to adopt a cross-disciplinary approach even as they develop in their chosen discipline.

 Raffles Institution

-- Minister Mentor Lee Kuan Yew
+- Lee Kuan Yew

-- Senior Minister Goh Chok Tong
+- Emeritus Senior Minister Goh Chok Tong

-- Deputy Prime Minister S. Jayakumar
+- Former Senior Minister S. Jayakumar

-- Speaker of Parliament Abdullah Tarmugi
+- Former Speaker of Parliament Abdullah Tarmugi

 - Cabinet Minister Lim Hng Kiang

-- Cabinet Minister Raymond Lim
+- Former Cabinet Minister Raymond Lim

 - Cabinet Minister K Shanmugam